Kreia: In The Sith Lords

 The game was first released in December 2004, on Xbox, marking the character's debut.
 Kreia initially seems dead when introduced, but after the player character, an exile of the Jedi Order, enters the morgue of the mining station they've woken in, she begins conversation.
-She informs the player that while they slept they both formed a Force bond, tying the Exile and Kreia together.
+She informs the player that while they both slept they formed a Force bond, tying the Exile and Kreia together.
 It is revealed that Kreia and the Exile both came in aboard the Ebon Hawk after the Exile's original ship was attacked by the Sith and the Exile rescued while unconscious.
-During their escape, Kreia encounters Darth Sion and loses her hand during the battle, which in turn causes the Exile tremendous pain due to their bond.
+During their escape, Kreia encounters Darth Sion and loses her hand in the ensuing battle, which in turn causes the Exile tremendous pain due to their bond.
 After she rejoins the party and they escape the station on the Ebon Hawk, Kreia then appoints herself the Exile's "teacher".

 Kreia serves as a party member throughout the game, and may interject at certain points of it to offer her perspective.
 Depending on each decision the player makes, Kreia may gain or lose "Influence", which measures how much "trust, confidence, or control" the player has with a party member.
-Unlike other party members, Kreia's alignment is not affected by the player's Influence level with her and is instead set at neutral, though Influence will unlock new conversations with her.
+Unlike with other party members, Kreia's alignment is not affected by the player's Influence level with her and is instead set at neutral, though Influence will unlock new conversations with her.
 In gameplay, she may only equip one hand, and is a "Jedi Consular", focused on using the game's Force powers.
 Having her in the party grants the player extra experience, and any Force effects the player character or Kreia use on themselves will also affect the other.

-After the player finds all the in-hiding Jedi Masters, Kreia will retake her mantle as a Sith Lord.
+After the player finds all the Jedi Masters in-hiding, Kreia will retake her mantle as a Sith Lord.
 If the player does not kill the Jedi, she will intervene when they attempt to cut the Exile off from the Force, draining the Jedi of the Force herself and killing them.
 If the player chooses to kill the Jedi, she will renounce the Exile.
 Either way, she will leave, and the player must hunt her to Malachor V, the site of such great atrocities and death that they caused a wound in the Force.
-Kreia seemingly plans on creating another wound in the Force there, deafening all to the Force and causing its "death", as well as potentially killing all those touched by it.
-The player faces Kreia, now "Darth Traya", as the final boss, and after she is defeated she offers to describe the future she foresees before dying.
+Kreia seemingly plans to create another wound in the Force there, deafening all to the Force and causing its "death", as well as potentially killing all those touched by it.
+The player faces Kreia, now "Darth Traya", as the final boss, and after she is defeated, she offers to describe the future she foresees before dying.